From Xojo Documentation

 The following line of code displays the value of the hidden column in the selected row:

-Windows uses plus and minus signs to indicate disclosure; Macintosh and Linux use disclosure triangles.
-To display these widgets, set the set the Hierarchical property of the ListBox to True in the Properties pane.
+Windows uses plus and minus signs to indicate rows that are parents; macOS and Linux use disclosure triangles.

 Me.ColumnWidths = "150,0"